Erica J. Hashimoto

 Hashimoto developed a practical understanding of criminal law while serving four years as an assistant federal public defender in the Office of the Federal Public Defender in Washington, D.C.
 In this position, she gained significant trial experience representing clients charged with a variety of federal crimes, including the possession of guns and drugs, fraud and threats on the president.

-Prior to holding this position, Hashimoto was a law clerk for Judge David S. Tatel of the U.S. Court of Appeals for the District of Columbia Circuit (1999-2000) and Judge Paul L. Friedman of the U.S. District Court for the District of Columbia (1997-1999).
+Prior to holding this position, Hashimoto served as a judicial clerk for Judge David S. Tatel of the U.S. Court of Appeals for the District of Columbia Circuit (1999-2000) and Judge Paul L. Friedman of the U.S. District Court for the District of Columbia (1997-1999).

 Hashimoto earned her bachelor's degree with honors from Harvard University and her law degree magna cum laude from the Georgetown University Law Center.
 At Georgetown, she served on the Georgetown Journal of Legal Ethics and was inducted into the Order of the Coif.

-She enjoys running and has run in number of races, including the Marine Corps Marathon and the Army Ten Miler.
+She enjoys running and has participated in number of races, including the Marine Corps Marathon and the Army Ten Miler.